Canadian Association of Blue Cross Plans

 The Canadian Association of Blue Cross Plans (CABCP; Association canadienne des Croix Bleue) is a federation of regional not-for-profit insurance providers in Canada.
 All providers that are members of CABCP, called "member plans", are independent entities which are overseen by the association to ensure consistent performance standards.
 The first Blue Cross Plan was offered to residents of Manitoba in 1939.
 The association is headquartered in Etobicoke, Ontario.

-The CABCP is affiliated with the Blue Cross Blue Shield Association and the International Federation of Health Plans.
+The CABCP is affiliated with the Blue Cross Blue Shield Association (which operates in the United States) and the International Federation of Health Plans.